GitCoder052023/Dev/README.md

 Dev is your comprehensive coding companion.
 Whether you're a seasoned developer looking for a productivity boost or a beginner seeking guidance, Dev has something to offer.
 Embrace the power of AI and watch your coding workflow reach new heights of efficiency and effectiveness.

 # Ongoing Developments
-- **Modify:** I am working on new functionality of Dev which can able to modify user's code based on custom prompt
-- **Translate:** I have a plan to create a functionality for Dev which can translates python codes in Java, JavaScript, C, C++
 - **API Generator:** **(UNDER PLANNING)**

 # Deep Dive in Dev: